 Air Conditioner Cost – How Much Does an AC Unit Cost?

-Single-stage air conditioners are either on or off, meaning they are at all their capacity.
-They’ll blast cool air into your home until your indoor temperature is at the set point, and then shut off.
-The two-stage AC uses lower temperatures to maintain a comfortable temperature in your home.
-This helps to avoid the excessive use of energy and also reduces wear and tear on your system in general.
+Single-stage air conditioners use their maximum capacity at all times.
+They’ll blast cool air into your home until your indoor temperature reaches the threshold, and then shut off.
+The two-stage AC, on the other hand has a lower setting to keep your home cool at a comfortable level.
+This helps reduce wear and tear of your system and allows you to not overuse energy.

 Two-stage ACs